Non-Convex Over-the-Air Heterogeneous Federated Learning: A Bias-Variance Trade-off: System Model and over-the-air FL

 This can be readily verified by observing that $\mathbb{E}[\tilde{\boldsymbol{g}}_t ]= \nabla \tilde{F}(\mathbf{w}_t)$ with expectation taken over the mini-batch data selection.

 It is to be highlighted that prior OTA-FL works \cite{Dig_vs_Analog,ADFL,FL_fading,OTA_FL,One_bit_FL,OTA_FL_H_data} either assume homogeneous large-scale wireless conditions or enforce zero-bias aggregation, thereby ensuring uniform participation $ p_m = \frac{1}{N}$ for all $m \in [N] $, so that minimizing \eqref{incons_obj} becomes equivalent to \eqref{FL_prob}.
 While effective under homogeneous conditions, these designs become constrained by the weakest channel device in heterogeneous wireless networks, leading to high-variance model updates (see, e.g., \cite{BB_FL,Biased_OTA_FL_ICC,Opt_power_control_OTA_FL}).
 Moreover, under wireless heterogeneity, such schemes effectively minimize a \emph{different} objective, leading to objective inconsistency \cite{Obj_incons} and a non-negligible model bias.
-As a result, their convergence guarantees are not applicable in the considered scenario.
+As a result, their convergence guarantees do not directly apply to the scenario considered in this paper.

 Our proposed OTA-FL aggregation design generalizes existing schemes by introducing a controllable, non-zero average bias, thereby subsuming zero-bias designs ($p_m=\tfrac{1}{N}$) as a special case.
 This formulation exposes an explicit bias–variance trade-off that can be optimized to improve convergence.
 While some recent works \cite{Opt_power_control_OTA_FL,OTA_FL_Optimization} also consider biased OTA-FL, they typically allow a generic, unstructured bias that is difficult to analyze and control.
-In contrast, building on our prior work \cite{Biased_OTA_FL_ICC}, we employ a structured, time-invariant bias that admits tractable finite-time guarantees.
-Note that, unlike the prior study, which treated (strongly) convex objectives and offered heuristic designs, here we derive a convergence bound for non-convex objectives and optimize the bias-variance trade-off via an efficient SCA method, which is done in the next section.
+In contrast, building on our prior work \cite{Biased_OTA_FL_ICC}, we adopt a structured, time-invariant bias that admits tractable finite-time guarantees.
+Note that, unlike our prior study \cite{Biased_OTA_FL_ICC}, which treated (strongly) convex objectives and offered heuristic designs, here we derive a convergence bound for non-convex objectives and optimize the bias-variance trade-off via an efficient SCA method, which is done in the next section.